sohilww/DotNet-From-Zero-by-Soheil-Karami/docs/DotNetFromZeroBySoheilKarami/docs/Contents/Session1/04-Classes-constructors-properties-inheritance/05-Polymorphism.md

 ## ⚙️ How Polymorphism Works in C#

-To use polymorphism in C#, you need to declare methods using the `virtual` keyword in the superclass,
-and override them using `override` in the subclass.
+To use polymorphism in C#, you need to declare methods using the `virtual` keyword in the superclass, and override them using `override` in the subclass.

-If you forget to use `virtual` or `override`, the method will be **hidden** — not overridden.
+If you forget to use `override`, the method will be **hidden** — not overridden.

 ---